Mark Mampassi

-Mark Rene Mampassi (Марк Рене Мампасси; Марк Рене Мампассі; born 12 March 2003) is a Ukrainian professional footballer who plays as a centre-back for Russian Premier League club Lokomotiv Moscow.
+Mark Rene Mampassi (Марк Рене Мампасси; Марк Рене Мампассі; born 12 March 2003) is a Ukrainian professional footballer who plays as a centre-back who plays for Norwegian Eliteserien club Rosenborg.

 Career

-Born in Donetsk, Mampassi began his career in the local Shakhtar Donetsk youth sportive school in 2010.
+Born in Donetsk, Mampassi began his career with the Shakhtar Donetsk academy system in 2010.

-He played in the Ukrainian Premier League Reserves and never made his debut for the senior Shakhtar Donetsk's squad.
-In February 2021 Mampassi signed half-year loan contract with the Ukrainian Premier League's side FC Mariupol and made the debut for this team as a first half-time substitution player in a losing home match against FC Vorskla Poltava on 6 March 2021.
+He played in the Ukrainian Premier League Reserves but never made his debut for Shakhtar Donetsk's senior squad.
+In February 2021, Mampassi signed a half-year loan contract with the Ukrainian Premier League side FC Mariupol and made the debut in a losing home match against FC Vorskla Poltava on 6 March 2021.

 On 17 December 2021, he signed a 5-year contract with the Russian Premier League club FC Lokomotiv Moscow.

 On 10 February 2023, Mampassi moved on loan to Antalyaspor in Turkey, with an option to buy.

 On 6 September 2023, Lokomotiv sent Mampassi on a season-long loan to Belgian Pro League side Kortrijk.
-On 9 July 2024, Mampassi returned to Kortrijk on another season-long loan, with an option to buy.
-As his 2024–25 season was marred by injuries, the option was ultimately not exercised and he returned to Lokomotiv.
+On 9 July 2024, he returned to Kortrijk on another season-long loan, with an option to buy.
+As his 2024–25 season was marred by injuries, the purchase option was ultimately not exercised, and he returned to Lokomotiv.

+On 10 February 2026, Azerbaijan Premier League club Turan Tovuz announced the signing of Mampassi on loan from Lokomotiv Moscow until the end of the season.

+On 31 July 2026, his contract with Lokomotiv was mutually terminated.

+On 8 August 2026, Mampassi signed with Rosenborg in Norway until the end of 2029.